PHYSICAL SUPPLY AND USE

 Data Quality and Reliability

-The majority of water supply data is collected by the ABS and is coherent with other data sources.
-The majority of water use is collected by the ABS, with the following exceptions:
+The majority of water supply and use data is collected by the ABS (with the following exceptions) and is coherent with other data sources:

 MONETARY SUPPLY AND USE

-- For households, self–extracted water use was based on coefficients of water use (see paragraph 32).
+- For households not connected to mains water, self–extracted water use was based on coefficients of water use (see paragraph 29).

 The monetary section covers: